‘Stranger Things’ Season 2: Release Date, A New Monster, Eleven Returning

 A post shared by @strangerthingstv on

-Will seems to be stuggling with what happened to him while he was missing.
+Will seems to be struggling with what happened to him while he was missing.
 It looks like he is being examined toward the end of the trailer.
-Nancy Wheeler and Jonathan Byers are also spotted in the clip; therefore, it will be interesting to see if their relationship develops further.
+Nancy Wheeler and Jonathan Byers are also spotted in the clip, and it will be interesting to see if their relationship develops further.

 #Repost @entertainmentweekly ・・・ BIG casting news, #StrangerThings fans! ???? #TheGoonies' Sean Astin, #Aliens' Paul Reiser and Danish actress Linnea Berthelsen have been cast in the show's second season.
 And one of them kinda sounds like the next Eleven.
 Click the link in our bio for all the details: ????: Netflix